nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The contact list is automatically kept in a constantly sorted state by leveraging `SortedList` from the JavaFX Collections library.
 Since the class works with `ObservableList`s, which the Model's `Contacts` also utilises, we are able to leverage this class more easily.

 The Model obtains an unsorted, unmodifiable list from `Contacts` and wraps it in a `SortedList`.
-A custom `Comparator` is provided to define our own sorting order, to facilitate the propagation of changes from the nested list to the sorted list.
+We specify an `AlphabeticalComparator` to define our own alphabetical sorting order, which takes casing into account.
+This facilitates the intended propagation of changes from the nested list to the sorted list.

 For operability with the find feature, this sorted list is further wrapped in a `FilteredList` to limit the scope of what the user sees as needed.
 A dummy filter `Predicate` which allows all contacts to pass is used as the default filter.
 It is this filtered list that the model stores in a field.